• Skip to main content

 This is exactly identical to its NPN counterpart with its functions, except the polarities which are configured to produce a positive drive for the shutdown pin connected across the collector of the BJT.

-Now let's learn a few of the example circuits and ICs which facilitate a shut down feature within its allotted pinouts.
+Now I have explained a few of the example circuits and ICs which facilitate a shut down feature within its allotted pinouts.

 Integrating with IC 555